adambard/learnxinyminutes-docs/bash.html.markdown

 cut -d ',' -f 1 file.txt
 # replaces every occurance of 'apples' with 'oranges' in file.txt
 sed -i 's/apples/oranges/g' file.txt
-# prints the number of occurances of "foo" in file.txt
+# prints the number of lines with the string "foo" in file.txt
 grep -c "foo" file.txt
 ```